syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 documentLinkAnnotation.Destination.Zoom = 5

-'Add this annotation to a new page.
+'Adds this annotation to a new page.

 page.Annotations.Add(documentLinkAnnotation)

-'Save the document to disk.
+'Saves the document to disk.

 document.Save("DocumentLinkAnnotation.pdf")